msaf1980/go-matcher/README.md

 ## Basis of the engine
 Contains 2 parts:
+* glob  - graphite glob expressions match engine (no dot-separation)
-* gglob - graphite glob expressions match engine
+* gglob - graphite glob expressions match engine (dot-separated)
 * gtags - graphite tags (with seriesByTag) expressions match engine
+* expand - expand graphite glob expressions

 ## Installing
 This is a go-gettable library, so install is easy: